rgunuganti-03/TimeSeriesVentilatorData/PROBLEM_STATEMENT.md

 4. Exports generated data as structured CSV files for downstream modeling

-5. Is architected to scale from rule-based signal generation toward ODE-based lung mechanics models
+5. Is architected to scale from two implemented mandatory ventilation modes (VCV, PCV) toward spontaneous and hybrid modes (PSV, SIMV, PRVC)

 ---

 ## Scope

-### Implemented (Phase 1 — Rule-Based)
+### Implemented — VCV (Volume-Controlled Ventilation)
-- Rule-based synthetic waveform generation (`generator/waveforms.py`)
+- Analytical waveform generation with inspiratory pause phase (`generator/vcv_generator.py`)
+- Square and decelerating flow patterns
+- Ppeak, Pplat, driving pressure, stress index, and auto-PEEP computation
+- Inter-cycle residual volume carry-forward for dynamic hyperinflation modeling
-- Five condition presets: Normal, ARDS, COPD, Bronchospasm, Pneumonia
+- Seven condition presets: Normal, Mild ARDS, Moderate ARDS, Severe ARDS, COPD, Bronchospasm, Pneumonia
-- Interactive visualization dashboard
+- Interactive visualization dashboard with VCV-specific controls
+- Full parameter grid dataset generation with validity filter
-- CSV export of time-series data
+- CSV and JSON export of scenarios and time-series data
-- JSON storage of scenario configuration
-- Locally runnable Python application

-### Implemented (Phase 2 — ODE Single-Compartment)
+### Implemented — PCV (Pressure-Controlled Ventilation)
-- ODE lung mechanics model using `scipy.integrate.solve_ivp` (`generator/ode_solver.py`)
+- ODE-based waveform generation using `scipy.integrate.solve_ivp`
+  (`generator/pcv_generator.py`)
+- Three-phase pressure profile: rise ramp, plateau, expiration
+- Configurable rise time (0.0–0.4 s)
+- Fill fraction, delivered tidal volume, and auto-PEEP computation
-- PC-CMV ventilation mode with emergent auto-PEEP in high-resistance conditions
+- Auto-PEEP emerges naturally in high-resistance conditions from the ODE
-- Both models share the same interface and UI — switchable via sidebar radio button
+- Same seven condition presets as VCV
+- Interactive visualization dashboard with PCV-specific controls
+- Full parameter grid dataset generation with validity filter

+### Next Steps — Additional Ventilation Modes

+The following modes are the planned next steps for the simulator.
+Each introduces a new dimension of complexity — patient effort, breath-to-breath adaptation, or hybrid mandatory/spontaneous sequencing — that builds directly on the VCV and PCV physics already implemented.

+**PSV (Pressure Support Ventilation)** Patient-triggered, pressure-limited, flow-cycled ventilation.
+The patient initiates every breath; the ventilator delivers a set pressure support above PEEP and cycles off when inspiratory flow decays to a threshold fraction of peak flow.
+Modeling PSV requires adding a patient effort term (Pmus) to the equation of motion, making tidal volume and breath timing both patient- dependent.
+Breath-to-breath variability is a feature, not an error.

+**SIMV (Synchronized Intermittent Mandatory Ventilation)** A hybrid mode that delivers a set number of mandatory breaths per minute (either VC or PC) synchronized to the patient's effort, while allowing spontaneous pressure-supported breaths between mandatory cycles.
+Generating SIMV waveforms requires producing two distinct breath types — mandatory and spontaneous — within the same time series, with correct synchronization windows and phase-appropriate waveform shapes for each.

+**PRVC (Pressure-Regulated Volume Control)**
+A dual-control mode that targets a set tidal volume but adjusts the applied inspiratory pressure breath-by-breath to achieve it.
+The control algorithm measures delivered Vt on each breath and increases or decreases the next breath's pressure by a fixed increment (typically 1–3 cmH₂O) to converge on the target.
+Generating PRVC requires multi-breath sequences where the pressure waveform changes across cycles — it cannot be produced from single-breath snapshots.

 ### Out of Scope (current)
 - Real patient data ingestion